kathylucc/CPS-847-Group-5/README.md

 # CPS-847-Group-5
-A repo for our group work
+A repo for our group work.